Market an NFT effectively by applying these tactics to your NFT brand

 The sportswear industry is highly saturated with many brands.
 RTFKT – a relatively unknown Chinese virtual sneaker brand – created and auctioned off an NFT sneaker for the Chinese New Year.
 The sneaker managed to fetch $28,000 at auction.

-This is especially impressive for a brand that has only existed for the past two years and created a sneaker that cannot even be touch, let alone worn.
-To add to that, the company was also able to get $3 million for an NFT sneaker That they made in collaboration with 18-year-old artist FEWOCiOUS.
+This is especially impressive for a brand that has only existed for the past two years and created a sneaker that cannot even be touched, let alone worn.
+The company was also able to get $3 million for an NFT sneaker That they made in collaboration with 18-year-old artist FEWOCiOUS.

 3) Grimes